dilipsinghchouhan/cufflink/README.md

 * consistent order of stuff
 * clean up profile js. also, maybe (enter awards) should be better
 * get rid of save button for checkboxes... dont load any buttons and copy the button click handler to its own method so it can work when you click remove or a checkbox...
-* fix education delete button...
+* fix experience delete button...
 * end date grayed out if current student
 * state dropdown...
 * relate states and cities?